 Another important benefit is that it keeps people on your website longer.
 Our goal for your user is that they click around and stay around longer.
 Blog posts give you more content for the user to view!
 Google knows all, and Google pays attention to how long users are on your website and what they click on.
 So, if you can keep a user on your site longer, Google notices, and thinks, “This was a helpful article!”

 And lastly, when it comes to wedding pros, your goal is to find clients, right?
 But if all you did online was say “Book me today!” chances are, you wouldn’t get a lot of hits.
 So for my clients, and you, we will focus on content you can share across all of your engaging platforms, tells a story, and speaks to your ideal couples.
 Are you more likely to buy from a total stranger hawking their product or someone who you know and trust?
-Content marketing provides value to customers before the sales pitch—building familiarity, trust, and a feeling of reciprocity.
-This dramatically increases the chances that the sale will be successful and that customers will send more business your way in the future.
+By building consistent content marketing, you are building that know, like and trust factor that your couples need.
+This increases the chances of a sale!

 Blog post topics don’t have to be complicated.
 You can have a real wedding or styled shoot is just that – a 300-500 word write-up about the event, with 30-40 images showing the work.
 There’s also an educational post, which educates your target audience while focusing on local keywords.
 These can be items like “Top 5 Wedding Venues in XYZ City” or “Top Ceremony Locations in XYZ City.”
 And lastly, the vendor post is all about featuring local vendors you love!
 But if you’re creating blog content for your website, you want to make sure the blog posts are working!
 This means making sure they have all the right elements that create an awesome blog post.